nullptr-deref/GuardianBot/readme.md

 dependencies can be built.
 If you doesn't have it, visit [conan's official website](conan.io) and install it.

-- If you have conan installed on your computer, then run the following commands:
+- If you have Conan installed on your computer, then run the following commands:
 ```bash
 $ mkdir build
 $ cd build